adobe/helix-shared/src/schemas/markupmapping.description.md

 ### On the Markdown abstract tree

-As an alternatie, it is also possible to directly operate on the Markdown abstract tree before it is converted to HTML.
+As an alternative, it is also possible to directly operate on the Markdown abstract syntax tree before it is converted to HTML.
 This is especially useful if you are heavily modifying the markup via the `*.pre.js` and need to already annotate your tree before processing.
 The `match` property takes a CSS like selector, but instead of DOM elements, you are targeting [MDAST nodes](https://github.com/syntax-tree/mdast#nodes).

 #### Adding a class